Imig Music Building

 In 2017, the Anglo-Spanish label Contrastes Records presented Nicolò’s recording of his transcriptions for the ten-string guitar of works by Catalan composers Federico Mompou and Enrique Granados.

-Nicolò has presented recitals for some of the oldest concert series in Europe, such as the Hugh Lane Gallery in Dublin and the Sibelius Museum in Turku, and for major guitar events: Sanremo Guitar Festival, Festival Mediterraneo della Chitarra, and Festival Corde d’Autunno in Italy, Festival de la Guitarra de Sevilla in Spain, International Guitar Symposium at the University of Surrey in the UK, and guitar festivals at the University of Louisville, University of Kentucky, Vanderbilt University and Belmont University in the US.
+Nicolò has presented recitals for some of the oldest concert series in Europe, such as the Hugh Lane Gallery in Dublin and the Sibelius Museum in Turku, and for major guitar events: Sanremo Guitar Festival, Festival Mediterraneo della Chitarra, and Festival Corde d’Autunno in Italy, Festival de la Guitarra de Sevilla in Spain, International Guitar Symposium at the University of Surrey in the UK, and guitar concert series at the University of Louisville, University of Kentucky, University of Rhode Island, Vanderbilt University and Belmont University in the US.

 He is equally at home in outreach concerts for the young, masterclasses for all ages, solo recitals and concerti with orchestra.
 As a soloist, he has performed in the US and Europe with conductors Michael Butterman, Andrés Cárdenes, Alejandro Gómez Guillén, Devin Hughes, William Intriligator, Cynthia Katsarelis, René Knetsch, and Michael Summers.
 About one of his concerto performances, Peter Alexander wrote: “Spera is clearly a master of his instrument who plays with a palpable love and joy in every note.
 He has the ability to take expressive freedom with the music without every losing a strong sense of beat, of meter, and of phrase.
 Spera’s joy in playing this music was contagious to all, orchestra and audience alike, making this a performance to relish and remember.”
 (Sharps & Flatirons)